seb1k/networkmap.js/README.md

-EDIT : May 2022 : Major debug + UI improvement
+Changelog May 2022 : Major debug + UI improvement

 I needed a weathermap network map tool for my job... [networkmap.js](https://github.com/otm/networkmap.js) had a good design, so I used it.